Peter Evison: PDC

 Evison was one of the top players who left the British Darts Organisation to form the World Darts Council (now the Professional Darts Corporation, PDC).
 Evison reached the semi-final of the inaugural 1994 PDC World Darts Championship losing to eventual champion, Dennis Priestley.

 Rod Harrington halted him in the semi-final of the 1995 PDC World Darts Championship.
 A quarter-final defeat followed in 1996, before he reached (and lost) his third semi-final in the 1997 PDC World Darts Championship.
 There was a third-placed play-off in that year and he beat Eric Bristow to finish third.
 Evison also got to the quarter-finals of the 1998 PDC World Darts Championship, losing to Harrington.

-Evison failed to pass the first round of the 1999 World Championships, but reached the quarter-finals again in 2000 – losing this time to Peter Manley.
-For the next four years Evison lost in the first round as his career began to fade.
-He managed one preliminary round win in 2005 at Purfleet, before being badly beaten in a grudge match against Andy Jenkins.
-It was Evison's last appearance in the tournament.
+Evison reached the quarter-finals again in 2000 – losing this time to Peter Manley.

 Evison's best performances in the PDC came during the week in which he won the 1996 World Matchplay.
 He beat the defending champion, Phil Taylor, 8–1 in the second round, and beat Dennis Priestley 16–14 in the final to clinch the title, averaging over 100 in both matches.
 The defence of his title the following year ended with a quarter-final loss to Richie Burnett.
 He had further quarter-final appearances in 1999 and 2003, but he also suffered a humiliating 10–0 whitewash in the 2004 World Matchplay to Ronnie Baxter which was his last appearance in Blackpool.